PulseWaves/Specification/specification.rst

   Specifies a constant temporal offset in picoseconds between the optical center and the anchor point.
 If the value is 0, anchor point and optical center coincide.
 Otherwise the optical center of a pulse can be found by "walking" backwards from its anchor point as many units of its direction vector as specified here (a conversion step may be necessary in case that anchor point and direction vector are not in a Euclidean coordinate system).
 If the value is  0xFFFFFFFFFFFFFFFF there is no constant temporal offset between the optical center and the anchor point.
 In this case the optical center cannot be "reached" from the anchor point by "walking" a constant mutliple of the direction vector.

 Sample Units:
-  Specifies the temporal unit of sampling in picoseconds that is used in the Pulse Records for specifying the "First Returning Sample" and the "Last Returning Sample".
+  Specifies the temporal unit of sampling in attoseconds (1e-18 seconds) that is used in the Pulse Records for specifying the "First Returning Sample" and the "Last Returning Sample".
+One nanosecond are 1,000,000,000 attoseconds and 499.75 picoseconds are 499,750,000 attoseconds.

 Offset to Sampling Description Array:
   The offset in bytes from the start of the Pulse Description Record to the first "Sampling Description Record" of the "Sampling Description Records[n]" array.
 PulseWaves readers should use this value to seek to the first "Sampling Description Record" of the "Sampling Description Records [n]" array because later versions of the PulseWaves specification may insert additional fields after "Beam Divergence".